johnlouierimando/filipino-cookbook-api-rimando/README.md

 ![GET /api/categories — All categories returned with HTTP 200 OK](screenshots/GET_CATEGORIES.png)

-*Returns all food categories stored in the database.*

 ---

 ### 6. GET `/api/ingredients` Retrieve All Ingredients

 ![GET /api/ingredients — All ingredients returned with HTTP 200 OK](screenshots/GET_INGREDIENTS.png)

-*Returns the complete alphabetically sorted list of all ingredients.*

 ---